 Ten years later:

 Years have passed and to this day, I have never seen my scarecrow again.
 What happened that stormy night?
 Do scarecrows really keep out evil spirits or can they be possessed by one?
 I don't live on that farm anymore, but I've never ventured outside during a thunderstorm again.
-Submitted by the Editor
+Story by the Editor